Women Faculty Mentoring Program at the University of Wisconsin–Madison

 - Conversation series (learn from panelists and peers while engaging in dialogue about topics of special interest to women faculty)

 The Women Faculty Mentoring Program is directed by Caitilyn Allen (professor and chair of Plant Pathology) in consultation with a faculty advisory committee.
 The program is supported by the Office of the Provost and housed within the Office of the Secretary of the Faculty.
-Michael Bernard-Donals ( vice provost for faculty & staff programs) is the Office of the Provost’s liaison to the program.
-Lindsey Stoddard Cameron (coordinator of new faculty services) is the Office of the Secretary of the Faculty’s contact and the program coordinator.
+Michael Bernard-Donals (Vice Provost for Faculty & Staff) is the Office of the Provost’s liaison to the program.
+Lindsey Stoddard Cameron (Faculty Services Coordinator) is the Office of the Secretary of the Faculty’s contact and the program coordinator.

 If you have other questions about the Women Faculty Mentoring Program, please contact: